dustyhair/smartos-live/src/img/man/imgadm.1m.md

         Options:
             -h, --help                Show this help.
             -q, --quiet               Disable progress bar.
+            -C <channel>              Override the channel used for all sources when looking for images.
             -P <pool>                 Name of zpool in which to look for the image.
                                       Default is "zones".
+            -S <url>                  Specify the URL from which to import the image.
+The URL may include a '?channel=' parameter, but note that the -C argument, if used, will take precedence.

     imgadm install [-P <pool>] -m <manifest> -f <file>